How to Improve Cardiovascular Health with Aged Garlic Extract

 Aged Garlic Extract and Cardiovascular Health

-Over the past 50 years, AGE has been the subject of over 900 peer-reviewed papers.
-Many of these are randomized, double-blind, placebo-controlled human studies—long considered the “gold standard” when it comes to research.
+Over the past 50 years, Aged Garlic Extract has been the subject of over 900 published scientific papers.
+Many of these are randomized, double-blind, placebo-controlled human studies—long considered the “gold standard” when it comes to research—that document the cardiovascular benefits of Aged Garlic Extract.

 How does Aged Garlic Extract improve cardiovascular health?

+High blood pressure and high cholesterol can contribute to the development of atherosclerosis.
 High blood pressure—which is defined as 130/80 mmHg or higher—is also called “the silent killer” because it typically has no symptoms.
-Although this condition often flies under the radar, it can lead to serious health problems including atherosclerosis, congestive heart failure, and stroke.
-Human studies suggest that AGE provides blood pressure benefits similar to first-line medications.
-During one recent study that appeared in the journal Frontiers in Nutrition, researchers from the University of Adelaide in Australia reported that Aged Garlic Extract produced a significant drop in systolic and diastolic blood pressure compared to a placebo.2
+Although this condition often flies under the radar, it can lead to serious health problems.
+But a growing number of studies suggest that AGE can significantly lower both systolic and diastolic blood pressure.2

-AGE can also help with cholesterol reduction too.
-While cholesterol is important for the formation of cell membranes – as well as for the production of hormones, bile acids, and vitamin D – too much of the wrong kind of cholesterol can encourage the buildup of plaque in your arteries.
-Clinical studies show that AGE can lower total cholesterol, as well as harmful low-density lipoprotein (LDL) cholesterol levels.
-This was shown in a review of 39 human studies published in Nutrition Reviews.
-The researchers found that AGE reduced total cholesterol by 17 mg/dL and LDL by 9 gm/dL in people with slightly elevated cholesterol levels.3
+AGE can help with cholesterol reduction, too.
+While cholesterol is important for the formation of cell membranes, and for the production of hormones, bile acids, and vitamin D, too much of the wrong kind of cholesterol can encourage the buildup of plaque in your arteries.
+Clinical studies show that AGE can lower total cholesterol, as well as harmful low-density lipoprotein (LDL) cholesterol levels.3

 Together, these clinical studies suggest that a daily dose of AGE can work in several ways to prevent the progression of atherosclerosis, even in people at a higher risk for the condition.
 Read more about the health benefits of Aged Garlic Extract.